iRobotEducation/root-docs/README.md

 # Root Robot Docs

-The [iRobot Root Coding Robot](https://edu.irobot.com/root) is a toy robot that teaches the basics of coding to kids of all ages and skill levels.
+The [iRobot® Root® Coding Robot](https://edu.irobot.com/root) is a toy robot that teaches the basics of coding to kids of all ages and skill levels.
 Program the robots using the iRobot Coding app on [iOS](https://apps.apple.com/us/app/irobot-coding/id1524652548), [Android](https://play.google.com/store/apps/details?id=com.rootrobotics.rootcoding), or [Web](https://code.irobot.com/).

 ![Root Drawing](images/root-drawing.jpg)